Looking at Your A1C: Tips for Managing Diabetes

 Physical activity.
 If you are staying home more, you may be spending more time sitting.
 Make daily movement a part of your medical routine.
 This is especially important when you live with diabetes.
 When you are physically active, your cells become more sensitive to insulin, allowing it to work better.
 Regular exercise will also make you feel and sleep better.
 Make time in your daily medical care schedule for a walk, stretching with yoga or an online exercise video to take the stress out of the pressure to work out.

 Keep a sleep schedule.
 Both the quality and quantity of your sleep are important.
 Poor sleep can negatively affect your blood sugar, blood pressure, insulin resistance, inflammation levels and overall well-being.
 Going to bed and waking up at the same time every day is a great way to regulate your sleep schedule and make sleep a part of your daily medical routine.

 Reach out for support.
 Addressing stress is easier when you discuss it with family members or friends.
 If you live alone, phone conversations and video chats go a long way in helping reduce stress.
 Scheduling time each week to reach out to someone you care about will help you manage stress, give you an event to look forward to, keep you accountable to your medical routine, and provide an outlet for any stress you may be feeling, whether related to your diabetes or otherwise.

 Managing your diabetes as a part of your everyday life will help you get ahead of your A1C results, while reducing your stress.
 Follow these steps to live well with diabetes.

-We offer a Great Expectations® for Diabetes program which helps you learn how to manage your diabetes better.
-To enroll or for more information and access to helpful resources, log in to My Health Toolkit and select Health and Wellness then Health Coaching.
+To enroll or for more information and access to helpful resources, log in to My Health Toolkit and select Health and Wellness.
+Then select Health Coaching.
 You can also call us at 855-838-5897.